d2l-ai/d2l-en/chapter_recurrent-neural-networks/rnn-scratch.md

 $$\mathbf{g} \leftarrow \min\left(1, \frac{\theta}{\|\mathbf{g}\|}\right) \mathbf{g}.$$

 By doing so we know that the gradient norm never exceeds $\theta$ and that the updated gradient is entirely aligned with the original direction $\mathbf{g}$.
 It also has the desirable side-effect of limiting the influence any given minibatch (and within it any given sample) can exert on the weight vectors.
 This bestows a certain degree of robustness to the model.
-Back to the case at hand - optimization in RNNs.
-One of the issues is that the gradients in an RNN may either explode or vanish.
-Consider the chain of matrix-products involved in backpropagation.
-If the largest eigenvalue of the matrices is typically larger than $1$, then the product of many such matrices can be much larger than $1$.
-As a result, the aggregate gradient might explode.
-Gradient clipping provides a quick fix.
+Gradient clipping provides a quick fix to the gradient exploding.
 While it doesn't entire solve the problem, it is one of the many techniques to alleviate it.

+Below we define a function to clip the gradients of a model that is either a `RNNModelScratch` instance or a Gluon model.
+Also note that we compute the gradient norm over all parameters.

 ```{.python .input  n=10}
 # Save to the d2l package.